 China's assistant foreign minister says global community sees harm from protectionism

-BEIJING: China's Assistant Minister of Foreign Affairs Zhang Jun said on Monday (Jun 24) that the international community recognizes harm from protectionism, and that China will safeguard its fundamental interests.
+BEIJING: China's Assistant Minister of Foreign Affairs Zhang Jun said on Monday (Jun 24) that the international community recognises harm from protectionism, and that China will safeguard its fundamental interests.

 The world economy faces rising risks, and the Group of 20 should ensure unity and cooperation, Zhang said at a media briefing.